Wiki surveys: Open and quantifiable social data collection: Discussion

-Another question for further research is how we make the estimates described above more efficiently---either by requiring fewer votes or fewer participants.
-Our Bayesian framework provides a natural approach to this problem: we should choose the prompt that tightens the posterior distribution most for the parameters of interest~\citep{lindley_measure_1956, glickman_adaptive_2005}, a solution suggested by the literature on Bayesian experimental design~\citep{chaloner_bayesian_1995}.
-However, maximizing the amount of information per vote may not maximize the amount of information per participant, which is determined by both the information per vote and the number of votes cast~\citep{von_ahn_designing_2008}.
-That is, an algorithm that chooses very informative prompts from a statistical perspective might not be effective if people do not enjoy responding to those kinds of prompts.
-Thus, algorithms need to address both maximization of information per prompt and participation by, for example, choosing prompts (or sequences of prompts) that respondents enjoy answering.
+Another area for future research about pairwise wiki surveys is improving the statistical methods used to estimate the opinion matrix---either by choosing pairs more efficiently or developing more flexible statistical models.
+First, one could develop algorithms that would choose pairs so as to maximize the amount learned from each respondent.
+However, maximizing the amount of information per response~\cite{lindley_measure_1956, glickman_adaptive_2005, pfeiffer_adaptive_2012} may not maximize the amount of information per respondent, which is determined by both the information per response and the number of responses provided by the respondent~\cite{von_ahn_designing_2008}.
+That is, an algorithm that chooses very informative pairs from a statistical perspective might not be effective if people do not enjoy responding to those kinds of pairs.
+Thus, algorithms could be developed to address both maximization of information per pair and to encourage participation by, for example, choosing pairs to which respondents enjoy responding.
+In addition to choosing pairs more efficiently, we believe that substantial progress can be made by developing more flexible and general statistical models for estimating the opinion matrix from a set of responses.
+For example, the statistical model we propose could be extended to include co-variates at the level of the respondent (e.g., age, gender, level of education, etc.) and at the level of the item (e.g., phrase structure, item topic, etc.).
+Another modeling improvement would involve creating more flexible assumptions about the distributions of opinions among respondents.
+These methodological improvements could be assessed by their robustness and their ability to improve the prediction of future responses (e.g.,~\cite{mao_capturing_2013}).

-Finally, we note that pairwise wiki surveys are best suited for situations in which there is a single predetermined question.
-Future research might develop methods for mixing elements of pairwise wiki surveys with traditional surveys.
-Additional types of wiki surveys could also be developed that are amenable to multiple predetermined questions, or even in which respondents themselves help to generate the questions~\citep{sullivan_alternative_1979, gal_answering_2011}.
+Another important next step is to combine pairwise wiki surveys with probabilistic sampling methods, something that was logistically impossible in our case studies.
+If one thinks of survey research as a combination of sampling and interacting with respondents~\cite{conrad_envisioning_2008}, then pairwise wiki surveys should be considered a new way of interacting with respondents, not a new way of sampling.
+However, pairwise wiki surveys can be naturally combined with a variety of different sampling designs.
+For example, researchers wishing to employ pairwise wiki surveys with a nationally representative sample can make use of commercially available online panels~\cite{baker_research_2010, brick_future_2011}.
+Further, researchers wishing to study more specific groups---e.g., workers in a firm or residents in a city---could draw their own probability samples from administrative records.